Authors in our Online Archive

 During her work as a vocational rehabilitation counselor with deaf clients, she became interested in communicating with the deaf, and since then has assisted in the setting up of mental health programs for the deaf throughout the country.
 This interest led to her novel “In This Sign,” which was dramatized on television.

-She lives in a home near Lookout Mountain, Colorado, with her husband.
-Their two sons are grown.
+She lives in a home near Lookout Mountain, Colorado.
+Her two sons are grown.
 She writes daily; tutors in Latin and Hebrew; teaches cultural anthropology and fiction writing at the Colorado School of Mines; and is active in the Beth Evergreen congregation.
 She is a frequent participant in writers’ seminars and workshops all over the country and has done many speaking and storytelling engagements.
 You can learn more about Joanne’s work on her website.

 Kathy-Emery-4web.jpg